 Data analysis nodes

-The data analysis nodes on the ARCHER2 full system are designed for large compilations, post-calculation analysis and data manipulation.
+The data analysis nodes on the ARCHER2 system are designed for large compilations, post-calculation analysis and data manipulation.
 They should be used for jobs which are too small to require a whole compute node, but which would have an adverse impact on the operation of the login nodes if they were run interactively.

 Unlike compute nodes, the data analysis nodes are able to access the home,